 Ensure that you have listened to your music before you play it in class.
 You need to plan what mood you would like to create.

 Know your audience.
 Some people love the sound of wind chimes and waterfalls, while others may prefer something a little more rhythmic to encourage flow.
 Ask you participants for feedback!

 If you work for a fitness facility (public, private or local authority) it is the fitness facility’s responsibility to pay the license for the classes that their business provides and profits from.
 The fitness facility will pay a fee-per-class license to PPL.
 So you are not liable to pay music licensing in this instance.

-You can purchase music which does not require a PPL license.
+You can purchase music that does not require a PPL license.
 This music is not usually played or sung by the original artist.
-PPL free music can be purchased from companies such as Jumpy Bumpy and Pure Energy Music.
+PPL-free music can be purchased from companies such as Jumpy Bumpy and Pure Energy Music.